arjjjohnson/DH110-2021F/assignment01/README.md

 ![Screenshot of the Arizona Department of Health & Services website homepage](azhealthhomepage.png)

 ### Evaluation
 **Overall,** at first glance the website appears functional and updated.
 There seems to be an overall color scheme, most of the text is readable, there appears to be search bars and a support system for direct feedback.
 However, upon further evaluation (or just moving the cursor ever so slightly), some problematic concerns arise.

-While in the full screen view of the hoem page x and x are particularly concerning as they hinder the user's ability to _.
+For example, in the full screen view of the homepage the toolbar disappears and the visual design are particularly concerning as they hinder the user's ability to navigate to any webpages beyond COVID-19 information.

 | Rating |  Evaluation |
 | ------------------------|--------------------------|